 Just like lifting weights strengthens and tones your muscles, Kegel exercises are important for strengthening the pelvic floor muscles that support the bladder and the urethra, which can have a very positive effect and lessens symptoms of incontinence.
 Learn more about how to perform Kegels here.

-If you are experiencing any unusual symptoms, such as urine leakage, an inability to fully empty your bladder, or any pain/discomfort in the pelvic region or when urinating, be sure to schedule an appointment to see your doctor.
+If you are experiencing any unusual symptoms, such as urine leakage, an inability to empty your bladder fully, or any pain/discomfort in the pelvic region or when urinating, be sure to schedule an appointment to see your doctor.
 A qualified healthcare professional is the only person that can properly diagnose the issue and determine a proper treatment or management plan.